Support Us

 Experience:

-• A good level of IT literacy including the use of databases and websites (preferably Mailchimp / WordPress, but training will be provided).
+• A good level of IT literacy including the use of databases and websites (preferably Mailchimp / WordPress, but training will be provided)

-• Knowledge of UK-GDPR and other legislation concerning membership is desirable
+• Knowledge of UK-GDPR and other legislation concerning membership is desirable but not essential as appropriate training will be provided

-• An understanding of the third sector organisations
+• An understanding of the third sector organisations is desirable but not essential

-If you’re interested in this role we encourage you to apply in a way that you feel most comfortable.
+We encourage you to apply in a way that you feel most comfortable.

 You can send us your CV and a short covering letter, or video, to [email protected], explaining why you’re interested and what you could bring to the role.

-Application Deadline is 9am in Monday 11th March
+Application Deadline is 9am in Monday 15th April

 It’s important that our people reflect and represent the diversity of the communities and audiences we serve.
 We welcome and value difference, so when we say we’re for everyone, we want everyone to be welcome in our teams too.
 Wherever you’re from, and whatever your background, we want to hear from you.